john-carroll-sw/get-item-image/README.md

 - Returns a structured response with the image URL, source URL, and extraction method.
 - Supports both Python and TypeScript (Node.js) environments.

+## How it Works

+- The script fetches the product page HTML.
+- It tries to extract the main image using Open Graph (`og:image`), a product image class, or the first image on the page.
+- The result is returned in a structured format, including the extraction method used.

 ## Flow Diagram

 ```mermaid